monikastrah/431-2020/classes/class01/README.md

 - the [Canvas](https://canvas.case.edu/) page for the course
     - We use [Canvas](https://canvas.case.edu/) as a place to: set up and store Zoom class recordings, maintain the TA office hours Zoom schedule, and turn in assignments.
 That's it.

-While virtually all of the information in [the Pre-Class Website](https://431-2020-preclass-love.netlify.app/) is still correct, we've started the class now, so it's no longer relevant and will not be updated further.
+3. While virtually all of the information in [the Pre-Class Website](https://431-2020-preclass-love.netlify.app/) is still correct, we've started the class now, so it's no longer relevant and will not be updated further.

-2. Thank you for completing the [Welcome to 431 Survey](https://bit.ly/431-2020-welcome-survey).
-Dr. Love's [summary of the results is here](http://bit.ly/431-2020-welcome-results).

 ## After class, how do I watch the recording?